thechrisritter/lcthw/README.md

 # lpthw
 Learn Python The Hard Way

-  Uploads of the excercises from the book, plus my study drills in Python 2.
+  Uploads of the excercises from the book, and my study drills, in Python 2.
   Plus attempting to convert all the code to Python 3.